How we worked/Te āhua o tā mātou mahi

 SCALING IMPLEMENTATION

-We’re costing all the solutions, per farm and per region, so we can recommend how best to use the successful tools around New Zealand.
-We’re also looking at the skills, capabilities, structures and signals required to support regional and national implementation of solutions and approaches.
+We've costed the solutions at different scales, so we can recommend how best to use the successful tools around Aotearoa New Zealand.
+We also looked at the skills, capabilities, structures and signals required to support regional and national implementation of solutions and approaches.

 You could think of part of Living water as an R&D project.
 We’re building a tool box with other partners around what we can do to improve water quality and freshwater environments.